rainbowdashlabs/sql-java/README.md

 A table can only have one primary key, but you maybe want to have more constrains to have better data consistency and faster searches.\
-Thats why we can create own constrains and indices for our table.
+That's why we can create own constrains and indices for our table.

 To show you this we need a more complex table: